 People can struggle with dry eye for years but do not realize they have a problem.
 This is due to a lack of awareness about dry eye and its possible treatments.
 If you experience the following symptoms, you may benefit from dry eye treatment:

 - The sensation that something scratchy is stuck in your eye

 Relief from these symptoms is possible.
 If you have been experiencing dry eye symptoms, our staff at Walter Eye Care is here to help!

 How Dry Eye Is Diagnosed

 A comprehensive eye exam is the first step in diagnosing dry eye.
 During this exam, your doctor will be able to get a full picture of your eye health.
 Your doctor may also perform more tests if dry eye is suspected to rule out other potential causes.
 These tests can include examining your tear quality, volume, and evaporation rate.
 The chemical composition of your tears may also be assessed.
-Once a better picture of the condition is gained along with an assessment of the severity, we will determine appropriate next steps on how to treat your dry eye syndrome so you can experience relief from your symptoms.
+Once a better picture of the condition is gained along with an assessment of the severity, we will determine the appropriate next steps for treating your dry eye syndrome to alleviate any discomfort.

 Treatment Options for Dry Eye